Code-Institute-Submissions/Project3-7/README.md

     - If User name already in Database then error message display
     - If everything okay user moved home page.

-- login form
+- Login form
     - if Password or user name incorrect, error message displayed
     - if user already in session error message display
     - If everything okay then page directed to home page
     -
-- cards
+- Cards
-    - cards display correctly in-home page, all recipes page and search page
+    - Cards display correctly in-home page, all recipes page and search page
     - Front of card display image, link to show recipe page and back displays all attributes correctly

 - Profile page